 Wars Limited by Risk

-Cold War strategists advanced the notion of “the stability-instability paradox” to explain how incentives for engaging in conflict at lower levels of intensity or in peripheral theaters arise out of disincentives for initiating nuclear war (or even major conventional war) (Jervis 1984).
+Ends are the goals of strategy.
+They encompass both the demands an actor makes (to improve or revise the status quo) and the value it attaches to their realization.
+Ends can be considered limited either because demands are modest, or the actor is not willing to pay much for them.
+Schelling (1966) argues, accordingly, that the advent of nuclear weapons transformed contests of strength and power into contests of risk and resolve.
+Even as war became prohibitively costly, resolved actors could still exert influence over less resolved types by displaying a willingness to approach the brink.
+Cold War strategists advanced the notion of “the stability-instability paradox” to explain how incentives for engaging in conflict at lower levels of intensity or in peripheral theaters arise out of disincentives for initiating nuclear war or even major conventional war (Jervis 1984).
 According to Snyder, “nuclear technology introduced a new form of intent-perception and a new form of uncertainty — that concerning what types of military capability the opponent was likely to use and what degree of violence he was willing to risk or accept” (Snyder 1965).
 The presence of nuclear weapons might prevent world war, but it could simultaneously encourage localized aggression or smaller, more limited conflicts (Sagan and Waltz 2003).
 At the same time, the feasibility of “weakening the enemy with pricks instead of blows” is limited by the implicit risk of nuclear escalation (Hart 1954).
 Modern studies evaluate stability-instability quantitatively or in specific regions (Ganguly 1995; Rauchhaus 2009).

 Recent formalizations of limited conflict in the shadow of major war point to the need for updated conceptions of deterrence.
 Schelling argued that “the main consequence of limited war, and potentially a main purpose for engaging in it, is to raise the risk of larger war” (Schelling 1966).
 Gray zone conflict poses a different relationship in which a capable actor may choose to engage in limited war precisely to lower the risk of larger war (Schram 2019).
 As Powell states, “the amount of power the challenger brings to bear affects the stability of the conflict.
 More specifically, how much power the challenger brings to bear limits how much risk the defender can generate” (Powell 2015).
 Mutually constrained actors pursue (and resist) aggression furtively, so as to protect broader cooperative or compatible goals.